 Add peeled potatoes into the gravy.

-Add water, close IP, set on manual(Hi) for 8 mins followed by QR.
+Add water, close IP, set on manual(Hi) for 8 mins, set vent to sealing position.

 Mix milk and almond powder together to make smooth paste.

 Stir in dried fenugreek leaves, almond paste and chopped cilantro.

 Set IP to saute mode, mix everything together.